Best 7 Days In Croatia – Top 7 day Itineraries

 Exploring Croatia doesn’t have to be all about crowded Old Towns and wandering cobbled streets looking for something to eat.
 Exploring Elafiti Islands with a local guide is the perfect place to take a break from busy travel itineraries.

-Here, you can spend your time catching boats between the sleepy shores of the archipelago’s 14 beautiful islands discovering charming villages and beaches along the way.
-These archipelagos islands are permanently inhabited Sipan, Kolocep, and Lopud (which is car-free).
+Here, you can catch boats between the sleepy shores of the archipelago’s 14 beautiful islands, discovering charming villages and beaches along the way.
+These archipelago islands are permanently inhabited by Sipan, Kolocep, and Lopud (which is car-free).

 Read more about the Elafiti Islands here ↳